gboeing/ppd430/syllabus/readme.md

 Make sure you review the student handbook for expectations on academic integrity, and never commit [plagiarism](https://apastyle.apa.org/style-grammar-guidelines/citations/plagiarism).
 It is serious academic misconduct.
 In all your assignments, make sure you do not copy/paste any words, images, code, or other content written by another author (including the author of the piece to which you are responding) without quote marks and citation.
 If you use someone else's words, you must always use *quote* marks and *cite* them.
 If you refer to their ideas in your own words, you must *cite* them to make it clear whose ideas you're referring to.
 In a reading response, citing the reading's author inline is sufficient for us to understand the citation.
 In other contexts, use a formal reference to make your citation clear.

-Content generated from AI, machine learning, or similar algorithmic tools cannot be submitted in this course.
+Content generated from AI, machine learning, or similar algorithmic tools including Chat-GPT and Google Translate cannot be submitted in this course.
 A violation of this policy constitutes academic misconduct.

 ## Support Systems